sehoon787/courses/2024_spring/xai604/README.md

 ## XAI 604

-This is the XAI 604 web site.
+This is the repository for the XAI 604 course.